vippsas/vipps-epayment-api/docs/api/Getting-Started.md

 -X GET
 ```

-To verify if a payment has been authorised by the user check if the `state` property is marked `AUTHORISED`.
-If the user has instead chosen to reject the payment or the user has instead chosen to click `cancel` on the landing page (card) the `state` property is marked `ABORTED`.
-If the user did not act within the payment expiration time then the `state` property is marked `EXPIRED`.
+To verify that a payment has been authorized by the user, check that the `state` property is marked `AUTHORISED`.
+If the user has instead chosen to reject the payment or chosen to click `cancel` on the landing page (card), the `state` property will be marked `ABORTED`.
+If the user did not act within the payment expiration time, the `state` property will be marked `EXPIRED`.

 The payment event log can be fetched as such: